Representative elementary volume: Examples

-RVEs for mechanical properties
+For mechanical properties

 Three-dimensional representative volume elements for monodisperse (left) and polydisperse (right) random composites.

 In continuum mechanics generally for a heterogeneous material, RVE can be considered as a volume V that represents a composite statistically, i.e., volume that effectively includes a sampling of all microstructural heterogeneities (grains, inclusions, voids, fibers, etc.) that occur in the composite.
 It must however remain small enough to be considered as a volume element of continuum mechanics.
 Several types of boundary conditions can be prescribed on V to impose a given mean strain or mean stress to the material element.

 One of the tools available to calculate the elastic properties of an RVE is the use of the open-source EasyPBC ABAQUS plugin tool.

 Analytical or numerical micromechanical analysis of fiber reinforced composites involves the study of a representative volume element (RVE).
 Although fibers are distributed randomly in real composites, many micromechanical models assume periodic arrangement of fibers from which RVE can be isolated in a straightforward manner.
 The RVE has the same elastic constants and fiber volume fraction as the composite.
 In general RVE can be considered same as a differential element with a large number of crystals.

-RVEs for porous media
+For porous media

 Establishing a given porous medium's properties requires measuring samples of the porous medium.
 If the sample is too small, the readings tend to oscillate.
 With increasing sample size, the oscillations begin to dampen out.
 Eventually the sample size will become large enough that readings are consistent.
 This sample size is referred to as the representative elementary volume.

 If sample size is increased further, measurement will remain stable until the sample size gets large enough that it begins to include other hydrostratigraphic layers.
 This is referred to as the maximum elementary volume (MEV).

 Groundwater flow equation has to be defined in an REV.

-RVEs for electromagnetic media
+For electromagnetic media

 Negative index metamaterial array configuration, which was constructed of copper split-ring resonators and wires mounted on interlocking sheets of fiberglass circuit board.

 While RVEs for electromagnetic media can have the same form as those for elastic or porous media, the fact that mechanical strength and stability are not concerns allow for a wide range of RVEs.
 In the adjacent figure, the RVE consists of a split-ring resonator and its surrounding backing material.

-Alternatives for RVE
+Alternatives

 There does not exist one RVE size and depending on the studied mechanical properties, the RVE size can vary significantly.
 The concept of statistical volume element (SVE) and uncorrelated volume element (UVE) have been introduced as alternatives for RVE.